muskbuster/vinyl_record-datalog/README.md

 ## Using the methods of the deployed contract
 The following commands will allow you to interact with NEAR CLI and the deployed smart contract's methods:

-### Command to create a new book:
+### Command to log a new vinyl data:
-`near call $CONTRACT newBook '{"bookId": "string","bookName": "string","author": "string","department": "string"}' --account-id <Enter your account id>`
+`near call $CONTRACT newVinyl '{"songName" : "song", "artist":"artistt", "genre" : "genree","price" : "$"}' --account-id <Enter your account id>`

 Insert the data in place of "string" mentioned in the command of the method.<br>
 The contract details will be available in the folder named 'neardev'->'dev-account'

 ### Command to view all the books:
-`near view $CONTRACT seeBooks '{}'`
+`near view $CONTRACT Vinylarsenal '{}'`

 ### Command to query books with ID:
-`near call $CONTRACT queryBook '{"bookID" : "string"}' --account-id <Enter your account id>` Insert the ID of the book in place of string in above command.
+`near call $CONTRACT Vinylavailable '{"songName" : "string"}' --account-id <Enter your account id>`

 ## USAGE:
-The contract can be used as a Blockchain based Library application for storing books on chain with other related info after amending in the contract.
+this contract can be used to log the details of vinyl records available in a store or a museum.
+I am looking forward to add features like being able to pay using near for the records and renting of vinyls with monthly near expenditure.
+Also auction various rare record by bidding on the near blockchain.
+I will soon be working on that.